jcu/cookbook/README.md

    At present during the alpha and beta process, this involves manual testing with the HTML documentation and checking against in-development applications.

+### Release process

+1. Firstly, follow the instructions above for Building this project.

+1. Set up an Rclone environment with `rclone config` and create a remote called `jcu-cdn-cookbook`.
+Ask a maintainer if you're unsure what the configuration should contain.

 1. Build a release and copy the distribution to CDN via: